apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSErasureCoding.md

   `io.erasurecode.codec.xor.rawcoders` for the XOR codec.
   User can also configure self-defined codec with configuration key like:
   `io.erasurecode.codec.self-defined-codec.rawcoders`.
   The values for these key are lists of coder names with a fall-back mechanism.
+These codec factories are loaded in the order specified by the configuration values, until a codec is loaded successfully.
+The default RS and XOR codec configuration prefers native implementation over the pure Java one.
+There is no RS-LEGACY native codec implementation so the default is pure Java implementation only.
   All these codecs have implementations in pure Java.
 For default RS codec, there is also a native implementation which leverages Intel ISA-L library to improve the performance of codec.
 For XOR codec, a native implementation which leverages Intel ISA-L library to improve the performance of codec is also supported.
 Please refer to section "Enable Intel ISA-L" for more detail information.
   The default implementation for RS Legacy is pure Java, and the default implementations for default RS and XOR are native implementations using Intel ISA-L library.